 On June 30, 2022, pursuant to the Warrant Subscription Agreement, the Company issued the warrant to Ampere upon receipt of an aggregate of \$5.0 million (including the exercise price), and upon such payment and issuance, 500,000 shares of the Company's common stock vested under the warrant and were immediately exercised by Ampere pursuant to the terms of the warrant.
 Ampere is required to pay an additional \$5.0 million to Rigetti no later than the closing date of the listing of Ampere's capital stock, provided that if the listing has not occurred by the second anniversary of the warrant subscription agreement, Ampere is not obligated to make the additional payment and the Company is not obligated to issue the warrants.
-The Warrant Subscription Agreement further provides that the Company will use commercially reasonable efforts to file a registration statement to register the resale of the shares issued or issuable pursuant to the warrant and upon such payment the warrant will vest and be exercisable by Ampere with respect to 500,000 shares of Common Stock pursuant to the terms of the warrant.
+The Warrant Subscription Agreement further provides that the Company will use commercially reasonable efforts to file a registration statement to register the resale of the shares issued or issuable pursuant to the terms of the warrant.
+Warrant will vest and be exercisable by Ampere with respect to 500,000 shares of Common Stock pursuant to the terms of the warrant.

 The Company evaluated the Forward Purchase Agreement as a derivative in conjunction with the guidance of ASC 480, "Distinguishing Liabilities from Equity".
 The Company calculated fair value of the Forward Purchase Agreement by using the Forward Contract Pricing methodology at inception and at the end of June 30, 2022.
 The fair value of the Forward Warrant Agreement was estimated based on the following key inputs and assumptions 1) Assumed holding period 2) Related risk-free rate and 3) Likelihood of the outcome of the various contingencies outlined below.
 Based on these inputs and assumption, the Company calculated the fair value of the forward contract to be a \$1.5 million derivative asset and a (\$0.2 million) derivative liability at June 30, 2022 and December 31, 2021, respectively.
 The Company has included the derivative asset as a forward contract asset and the derivative liability separately in other liabilities (current) on the balance sheet in the accompanying consolidated balance sheets as of June 30, 2022 and December 31, 2021, respectively.
-The change in fair value is recorded as part of the general and administrative operating activities in the Company's condensed consolidated statements of operations.
 The following table represents key valuation assumptions as of the quarter ended June 30, 2022.